This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Their Covent Garden drinks specials run from 16:00 to 17:00 from Sundays to Thursdays.
 On Fridays, happy hour is from 15:00 to 19:00, while on Saturdays, it’s from 14:00 to 18:00.

-This bar might be the one if you’re looking for fun twists on classic cocktails and a buzzing nightlife scene before or after a theatre show.
+Of all the best bars in Covent Garden, this might be the one if you’re looking for fun twists on classic cocktails and a buzzing nightlife scene before or after a theatre show.

-Location: 23 Wellington St, Covent Garden, London WC2E 7DA
+📍 23 Wellington St, Covent Garden, London WC2E 7DA

 Stop by the Covent Garden Social Club at the Arts Theatre for a drink and a live show.
 Depending on the night, you can see a live band or theatre performance as this piano bar is made up of two bars.